Spooky-Firefox/d7032e_home_exam/readme.md

 > Consequently, player actions are sent to the server for validation, rather than raw events, to prevent clients from manipulating the game state by submitting fake events.

-The `State` class serves as an aggregate, individual game boards, and card piles.
+The `State` class serves as an aggregate for individual game boards, and card piles and other state management.
 It provides methods to access and manipulate these underlying components, enabling centralized management of the overall game state and facilitating interactions between different parts of the game logic.

+### Game State

 ```mermaid
 classDiagram